FREE SHIPPING on orders of $85 or more

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Daigle, some of which include Daigle, Laigle, D'Aigle, L'Aigle, DeAigle and many more.

 More information is included under the topic Early Daigle Notables in all our PDF Extended History products and printed products wherever possible.

-Daigle Settlers in the United States in the 17th Century
+Daigle Settlers in United States in the 17th Century

-Daigle Settlers in the United States in the 18th Century
+Daigle Settlers in United States in the 18th Century

 The Daigle Family Crest was acquired from the Houseofnames.com archives.
 The Daigle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.